-- 2. Public Comment for items not on agenda: Three minute limit - 3.
-Agency FY2019 Audit Presentation (A) Renee Tack
+3. Agency FY2020 Audit Presentation (A) - Renee Tack

-The 2019 MURA audit has been completed and will be presented by MURA Treasurer Renee Tack and the auditors, Presnell Gage PLLC.
+The 2020 MURA audit is attached and will be presented by MURA Treasurer Renee Tack and the auditors, Presnell Gage PLLC.

-ACTION: Receive report and accept the 2019 MURA audit; or take such other action deemed appropriate.
+ACTION: Receive report and accept the 2020 MURA audit; or take such other action deemed appropriate.